 - Practice Tests: One of the most important ways to prepare for a standardized test is to take as many practice tests as possible.
 Understanding the structure of the test, knowing how questions will be asked, and having a sense of timing will help you do your best.

-- Prep Courses: Sponsored by students, a Kaplan course is offered on the Allegheny campus during the spring semester.
-It is an expensive way to prepare for the MCAT, but may be helpful if you feel you need the structure of a class, or suffer from test anxiety.
+- Prep Courses: Prep courses are expensive ways to prepare for the MCAT, but may be helpful if you feel you need the structure of a class, or suffer from test anxiety.
 On-line courses are also available.
 Other test prep courses may be available to take over the summer in large cities or on university campuses.

 PERSONAL: It is important to take care of yourself.
 You will do your best work if you eat healthy food, get enough sleep, and exercise regularly.
 Sometimes, however, our lives get out of balance and we need more than just good common sense.
 Use the college resources to restore balance in your life.